sroehling/MailShredder/MailCleaner/about.md

-# About Email Purger
+# About MailShredder

-Email Purger is a product of Resultra, LLC.
-If you have any further questions or inquiries , please visit the [website for this app].[AppWebsite].
+MailShredder is a product of Resultra, LLC.
+If you have any further questions or inquiries, please visit the [website for this app][AppWebsite].

 ## Acknowledgements

-The Email Purger software incorporates under license a number of third party software libraries.
+The MailShredder software incorporates under license a number of third party software libraries.
 The following is a list of these libraries, and the copyrights and associated conditions